ShalomSagi/iso-to-hebrew/README.md

 Before making any contributions, please review our [contribution guide](https://github.com/ShalomSagi/iso-to-hebrew/blob/main/CONTRIBUTING.md) for guidelines on how to contribute effectively and efficiently.

 ## Known Issues
-All the language names was translated using Google Translate.
-The most popular languages are tested to look good, but it's possible that some unpopular languages might result an inaccurate name.
-If you find anything funny, feel free to open a PR or an issue and it will be fixed as soon as possible.
+All the language names in our library were translated from English to Hebrew using Google Translate.
+While the most popular languages have been thoroughly tested and reviewed to ensure accuracy, it's possible that some less commonly used languages may result in incorrect translations.
+We welcome and encourage contributions from our users to help identify and correct any issues.
+If you notice any inaccuracies or find something that seems off, please don't hesitate to open a pull request or issue and we'll work to fix it as soon as possible.